PowerShell/PowerShellEditorServices/CONTRIBUTING.md

 - Follow established guidelines for commit hygiene
 - Write unit tests to validate new features and bug fixes
 - Ensure that the 'Release' build and unit tests pass locally
-- Ensure that the AppVeyor build passes for your change
+- Ensure that the Azure DevOps build passes for your change
 - Respond to all review feedback and final commit cleanup

 ### Practice Good Commit Hygiene